its-tushar-bit/sonatype-firewall-extension/doc/devdocs/database.md

     - For multi-tenant tests in `nexus-mtiq-server` use `AbstractMultiTenantBaseIntegrationTest`
 - For java functional tests in `insight-brain-java-functional-test` use AbstractFunctionalTest
 - For java functional tests in `nexus-mtiq-functional-test` use AbstractMtiqFunctionalTest
-- For geb tests in `insight-brain-functional-test` use BaseSpec

 #### Postgres Specifics